-Higher Learning Initiatives
+Higher Learning Initiatives in North Dakota

 North Dakota Center for Distance Education

 High school students and middle school students in North Dakota who cannot attend in-person classes or would prefer to take courses that aren't offered at their school have the option of enrolling at the North Dakota Center for Distance Education.
 This forward-thinking online school offers a variety of Advanced Placement and standard courses to learners in grades 6-12.
 Each of its courses, taught by education leaders in North Dakota, meets the state's rigorous standards.
 Additionally, the North Dakota Center for Distance Education works with the North Dakota Department of Public Instruction to help ensure that nontraditional students in North Dakota receive a first-class online education.